EHB-MCT/portfolio-second-chance-HiraTariqAkhtar/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/DhYPBlwE)

-# Most used letter as first letter of first name
+# Most common first letter of first name and favorite color by gender

-With this project, I aim to determine the most commonly used letter as the first letter of a first name, categorized by gender.
+With this project, I aim to determine the most commonly used letter as the first letter of a person's first name and their favorite color, categorized by gender.

 ## Prerequisites